tmpim/KristWeb-old/README.md

 * KristDice

 # Known bugs
 * Wallets are not synced between HTTP and HTTPS.
+You can work around this by exporting your HTTP wallets, and importing them on a HTTPS KristWeb.